cretz/pgnio/README.md

 Rows are returned as `QueryMessage.Row` objects.
 These objects include metadata about the columns and the two dimensional byte array, with a byte array for each column.
-Instead of putting the logic to convert from byte arrays inside the row class, AsyncPG offers a `RowReader` class for reading row data.
+Instead of putting the logic to convert from byte arrays inside the row class, PgNio offers a `RowReader` class for reading row data.
 The class may be manually instantiated with custom converters, but most common uses will use the `RowReader.DEFAULT` singleton:

 ```java